ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 </html>
 ```

-Re-run the application, and you will see the following:
+Re-run the application and you will see the following:

 ![fig3](Figures/03.png)